usman8786/usman8786/README.md

-# Hi there, I'm Usman 👋
+# Hi there, I'm Muhammad Usman 👋

 🔭 I’m a **Full-Stack Developer** passionate about building efficient, scalable solutions and working with the **Frappe framework**.
 I love solving problems using **JavaScript**, **Python**, and various web technologies.